awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

 **Warning**
 Use the `_netdev` option, used to identify network file systems, when mounting your file system automatically\.
 If `_netdev` is missing, your EC2 instance might stop responding\.
 This result is because network file systems need to be initialized after the compute instance starts its networking\.
 For more information, see [Automatic Mounting Fails and the Instance Is Unresponsive](troubleshooting-efs-mounting.md#automount-fails)\.

 When encryption of data in transit is declared as a mount option for your Amazon EFS file system, the mount helper initializes a client stunnel process, and a supervisor process called `amazon-efs-mount-watchdog`\.
-Stunnel is an multipurpose network relay that is open\-source\.
+Stunnel is a multipurpose network relay that is open\-source\.
 The client stunnel process listens on a local port for inbound traffic, and the mount helper redirects NFS client traffic to this local port\.
-The mount helper uses Transport Layer Security \(TLS\) version 1\.2 to communicate with your file system\.
+The mount helper uses TLS version 1\.2 to communicate with your file system\.

 Using TLS requires certificates, and these certificates are signed by a trusted Amazon Certificate Authority\.
 For more information on how encryption works, see [Encrypting Data and Metadata in EFS](encryption.md)\.